etechlearner/enterprise/README.md

-# System Requirements
+## System Requirements

-Stoplight currently requires Ubuntu 16.04 LTS as the base Linux system for all on-premise installations.
+Stoplight currently requires Ubuntu 16.04 LTS or CentOS 7 as the base Linux system for all on-premise installations.
 A minimum of one server is required to run the Stoplight application, however, for a production installation, we recommend at least four servers (excluding monitoring and backup servers).
 The system specifications for each server can be found below under each component.

 For the recommended Docker-based installation path, the only application requirements are: